This website is best viewed using Chrome, Firefox, or Microsoft Edge

 More than a million disabled veterans across the country rely on DAV, America’s oldest and largest organization serving ill and injured veterans from every era.
 Leaving an impactful and lasting legacy gift will ensure veterans across the country will have access to health care, education, disability and other benefits they’ve earned.

-Many options are available to leave a gift to DAV, including through a will or trust, charitable gift annuities, life insurance and retirement policies, and more.
-It can also be left completely anonymous.
+Many options are available to leave a gift to DAV, including through a will or trust, charitable gift annuities, and life insurance and retirement policies.
+Gifts can also be left anonymously.

-For more information, please feel free to call us at 1-800-216-9802, ext.
+For more information, please call us at 800-216-9802, ext.
 1, to request brochures that offer information on giving in greater detail.

-You can also visit our website at https://davplanmygift.org/ , for a selection of estate-planning articles.
+You can also visit our website at davplanmygift.org for a selection of estate-planning articles.

 To leave a gift to DAV, you will need to use our legal name, address and tax identification number, noted below: